:max_bytes(150000):strip_icc()/SPR-HOME-13-best-kitchen-sets-for-kids-3256105-recirc-3447ee2f20ec48218b73976039d11af1.jpg)

 Interaction

 One of the best aspects of a play kitchen is the way that your child can interact and use their imagination.
 Kitchen sets are a great way for kids to engage in their own make-believe world, whether that is cooking a meal for siblings and friends or creating their own play restaurant.
 Encourage your child to interact with their toys and friends, whether they are cooking, playing restaurant, or playing outdoors with a mud kitchen.
+Luckily, many options on this list can accommodate more than one child at a time, including our best overall pick.

 Sturdy Materials

-Interaction also ties into the material of your play kitchen because study construction and high-quality material leads to more interaction for more years. " Kids play rough—at least my boys do—guided by very little sympathy for hands-on toys like this.
+Interaction also ties into the material of your play kitchen because sturdy construction and high-quality material leads to more interaction for more years. " Kids play rough—at least my boys do—guided by very little sympathy for hands-on toys like this.
 I want a piece that’ll stand the test of time," says Lamb.

 Lamb often opts for a strong material like wood.
 "High-quality generally means a set won’t be made from thin, flaky fiberboard.
 So, unless a wooden example is cost-prohibitive, which they often are, that’s what I try to go with.
 As a bonus, they tend to look nicer, too, and are made from a renewable and sustainable resource," she continues.
+For extra sturdy options, look for included anti-tip hardware, seen in our best splurge option, to ensure your child is safe while playing.

 :max_bytes(150000):strip_icc()/KidKraft-Uptown-Espresso-Play-Kitchen-1-2e5a3a10695545608706ccbcaba84a37.jpg)